Midlife Weight Gain Isn’t Your Fault (and how to reclaim your body)

 3. Hunger Hormones Gone Wild

 Ghrelin, the "hunger hormone," increases during perimenopause.
-It's like having a loud, persistent voice constantly whispering, "I'm hungry" – even when you've just eaten.
-Be sure you are hydrating adequately so that you’re hearing the right cues.
+It's like having a loud, persistent voice constantly whispering, "I'm hungry" – even when you've just eaten, and leptin, the ‘satiety hormone’ goes down.
+I have found that hydrating adequately really helps me to know that I’m hearing the right cues.
 Eating sufficient protein and fibre will also quiet that gremlin, ghrelin.
 Plan your meals to ensure each meal has 20-30 grams of protein and plenty of fibre.
 This way, you’ll know how to respond appropriately to hunger cues.

 4. The Stress and Sleep Connection